ideoforms/isobar/docs/events/note.md

 For example:

 - `PCollapse` takes an input and steps past any rests to remove gaps
+- `PSkipIf` replaces notes with rests given a conditional
-- `PSkipIf` replaces notes with rests randomly given a probability
+- `PSkip` replaces notes with rests randomly given a probability
 - `PPad` pads a sequence with rests until it reaches a specified length